tiwillia/specware/assets/commands/specify.md

 ## Q8: Will this require new database migrations in db/migrations/?
 **Default if unknown:** No (based on similar features not requiring schema changes)
 ```

+## Important Rules
+- Always use the specware tool to track state and create artifacts
+- Maintain one feature at a time in active development
+- Support stopping and resuming at any point in the workflow
+- Record all Q&A interactions in the appropriate q&a files
+- Follow the existing codebase patterns and conventions
+- Use actual file paths and component names in artifacts

+### Q&A Rules
+- ONLY yes/no questions with smart defaults
+- ONE question at a time
+- Write ALL questions to file BEFORE asking any
+- Stay focused on requirements during requirements gathering, exclude implementation details
+- Document WHY each default makes sense
+- The answer "I don't know" is okay, use the default in this case.

+### Specware usage Guidance
+The specware tool is necessary to facilitate the basic operations of the workflow.

+If the specware tool is not avaialble, immediately stop and instruct the user to install the tool.

+**Feature Management**
+  specware feature new-requirements <short-name>         # Add requirements to feature (creates dir if not exist)
+  specware feature new-implementation-plan <short-name>  # Add implementation plan to feature (creates dir if not exist)
+  specware feature update-state <short-name> <status>    # Update feature development status

+**Directory Structure Created**

+  .claude/commands/                          # Claude Code commands (includes specify.md workflow)
+  .claude/agents/                            # Claude Code agents for specialized workflows
+  .spec/                                     # Feature specifications (001-feature-name/, 002-another-feature/)
+  .spec/001-feature-name/.spec-status.json    # Feature status tracking

+**Typical Workflow**

+  1. specware feature new-requirements user-auth - Start new feature
+  2. specware feature new-implementation-plan user-auth - Add implementation planning
+  3. specware feature update-state user-auth "implementation-complete" - Track progress